USB Had a Good Run, But It’s Time to Meet the Pogo Pin

-For over 20 years, USB has been the go-to standard for powering and transferring data between our devices.
-It’s been reliable, no doubt.
+For over 20 years, USB has been the standard for powering and transferring data between our computers.
 But aside from a few speed upgrades like USB 2.0 in 2000 (480 Mbps) and USB 3.0 in 2008 (5 Gbps) the core design hasn’t changed much.
 And let’s be honest, USB has its share of frustrations.

-How many times have you tried to plug in a USB cable, only to flip it over because it was upside down?
-Or dealt with loose, worn-out ports that barely hold a connection?
+How often have you tried to plug in a USB cable, only to flip it over because it was upside down?
+Or deal with loose, worn out ports that barely hold a connection?
 Not to mention the dust, dirt, and debris that always seem to find their way into USB ports, especially if you’re working outdoors.

 Well, it’s time for an upgrade.
 Meet the Pogo Pin.